The-Hacker894/HackerBot/README.md

  >dancinghotdog | Dancing Hotdog...you already know.
  >whats9+10 | 21
  >say | HackerBot repeats what is said
+ >saytts | HackerBot repeats what is said through /tts
- >uptime usage | Get info on how to use the >uptime command
+ >uptime | Get info on how to use the >uptime command
  >error <color> | Get an error image with the specific color
  >serverinfo | Get info on the server
  >picklerick | I'm PICKLERRIIIIIIIIIIICK